Abortion in Michigan: Legislative history

 In 2022, an activist group called Reproductive Freedom for All started a ballot initiative, which sought to enshrine the right to abortion, among other pregnancy related matters, in the Michigan Constitution.
 On July 11, 753,759 signatures were submitted to get the proposed amendment on the ballot in the November general election.
 The signatures were verified by the Bureau of Elections who recommended that it be included on the ballot, but the Board of State Canvassers deadlocked along party lines, preventing the initiative from moving forward.
 The Republican members of the board claimed the initiative to be invalid due to formatting errors.
 The matter was appealed to the Michigan Supreme Court.
 On September 8, the state supreme court ruled in favor of the ballot initiative, and on the following day, a meeting of the Board of State Canvassers unanimously certified the initiative.
 The proposal was passed 57% to 43%, adding the right to abortion and contraceptive use to the Michigan constitution.

+A 1931 law, Section 750.14, criminalized abortion except when the pregnant person's life was in danger, and the U.S. Supreme Court ruling in Dobbs v.
+Jackson Women's Health Organization would have allowed that law to go back into effect, but on September 7, 2022, a Michigan Court of Claims judge ruled that that law violated the Michigan Constitution.

+The law was ruled null and voided due to the 2022 amendment, and it was formally repealed by statute on April 5, 2023.